Walt Disney World Theme Park and Resort Closures and Rehabs

 Disney’s Hollywood Studios

 - A Star Wars-themed Land called Star Wars: Galaxy’s Edge will be coming to Disney’s Hollywood Studios, allowing Star Wars fans to step into the stories from a galaxy far, far away.
 Plans to bring Star Wars to life include creating Disney’s largest single-themed land expansions ever at 14-acres.
 This authentic land will have two signature attractions that will transported guests to a never-before-seen planet with experiences including a customized secret mission on the Millennium Falcon and an epic Star Wars adventure that puts guests in the middle of a climactic battle.
-The Star Wars-themed land is expected to open in 2019.
+The Star Wars-themed land is expected to open in late fall 2019.